jcheong641/Java-Assignment-010/README.md

 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.

+The difference between static and public methods is that with a static method it is not necessary to make an object in the class in order to be accessed.
+With a public method, objects are necessary in order to be accessed.
+Static refers to the method that is defined for the class itself.
+Public refers to instances of a class.

 ## Part 3 - Dogs